 In the first two weeks we had sold out and sold almost $50,000 worth of air conditioners to customers across the City.

-Even more valuably, Muhammad and I delivered and installed many of these A/Cs ourselves.
-We met so many customers, saw the care they took to decorate their homes, and had the opportunity to understand their frustrations with the experience of the window A/C. And we got to install these A/Cs again and again - in wide windows, narrow windows, brownstones and high-rises.
-Each installation taught us a little bit about what was so wrong with the experience.
+Even more valuably, I delivered and installed many of these A/Cs myself.
+I met so many customers, saw the care they took to decorate their homes, and had the opportunity to understand their frustrations with the experience of the window A/C. And I got to install these A/Cs again and again - in wide windows, narrow windows, brownstones and high-rises.
+Each installation taught my team a little bit about what was so wrong with the experience.

 We took all those learnings - about our customers, about how they used their A/Cs, and what they were looking for - to redesign what would become the July air conditioner.
 We designed the July A/C for real customers, based on their real needs, and made to fit into their homes.